201419/DeepReinforcementLearning/HowtobuildyourownAlphaZeroAIusingPythonandKeras.md

 在以上的背景中，AlphaZero 诞生了。

 AlphaZero — the general algorithm for getting good at something, quickly, without any prior knowledge of human expert strategy

+There are two amazing things about this achievement:
+- AlphaZero requires zero human expertise as input
+- The algorithm is ridiculously elegant